myPOS blog Tips

 SME in the US

 The US’s Small Business Administration there handles the classification.
-It considers factors like ownership structure, number of employees, earnings, and industry when categorizing a business by size.
+This business development office considers factors like ownership structure, number of employees, earnings, and industry when categorising a business by size.

-Your hairdresser, the bar & diner at which you love spending evenings with friends, the flower shop around the corner, the taxi company that you keep on speed dial, and your neighbourhood dry cleaners fall in the definition of SME.
+Your hairdresser, the bar & diner at which you love spending evenings with friends, the flower shop around the corner, the taxi company that you keep on speed dial, and your neighbourhood dry cleaners fall in the definition of definition of an SME.

-The category may also include a fitness chain with several clubs scattered in town, a newspaper or a magazine, a car rental company, consultants – lawyers, accounting firms, and insurance experts.
+The category of small and medium sized businesses may also include a fitness chain with several clubs scattered in town, a newspaper or a magazine, a car rental company, consultants – lawyers, accounting firms and insurance experts.

 How SMEs differ from sole proprietors